Phu Quoc Motorbike Guide

 Road Conditions on Phu Quoc:

 The road conditions on Phu Quoc have drastically changed due to development.
-Majority of the roads are now well paved with asphalt or about to be paved:
+Majority of the roads are now well paved with asphalt.
+You can circumnavigate the entire island of Phu Quoc on a well paved road very easily and comfortably.

 There are, however, some red dirt roads left, which are drive-able during the dry season, but almost impossible to navigate on during the wet season.